Residents ServicesCommunity Home Page

 - 35 gallon automated container - 27"Hx 23"Wx 23"D

 - 60 gallon automated container - 41"Hx 27"W x 33"D

 - 90 gallon automated container - 45.5"Hx 31"Wx 37"D

 If your residence generates a greater quantity of waste, additional automated containers may be ordered by contacting Customer Service at the office closest to you.

 Christmas tree collection will begin on December 26th for a two week period.
 Please remove all ornaments, lights, stands, and cut the tree in half if over 6 feet tall.
-If possible, please place your tree bottom first and upright in your green waste container.
-If you cannot use the green waste container or do not have one, place your tree curbside on your service day and our tree collectors will come by in a separate truck, there is no need to call the office.
+If possible, please place your tree bottom first and upright in your organic waste container.
+If you cannot use the organic waste container or do not have one, place your tree curbside on your service day and our tree collectors will come by in a separate truck, there is no need to call the office.